espressif/esp-bist/README.md

 ## License

 This repository is licensed under the LGPL-3.0 license.
 For more information, see the [LICENSE](LICENSE) file.
+Please, [contact Espressif](https://www.espressif.com/en/contact-us/technical-inquiries) directly for other licensing options.

 ## Download